galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 >
 > 1. Run the command `ansible -i hosts -c local -m setup my_hosts`.
 >
->    The `my_hosts` at the end refers to the group we defined in our hosts file.
+>    The `my_hosts` at the end of the command refers to the group we defined in our `hosts` inventory file.
 >
 > 2. Investigate the output.
 See what sort of information is made available to you.
 >